redox-os/website/content/news/this-month-260331.md

 - (drivers) bjorn3 implemented page flipping in the Intel graphics driver
 - (drivers) bjorn3 implemented VirtIO-GPU display resize after boot
 - (drivers) bjorn3 implemented more Linux DRM APIs, custom ioctls aren't needed anymore
+- (drivers) bjorn3 implemented shadow buffer for dumb buffers to improve write-combining memory performance
 - (drivers) bjorn3 reduced code duplication in graphics drivers
 - (drivers) bjorn3 did many code cleanups
-- (drivers) Wildan Mubarok disabled panic on AML failure to allow more computers to boot
 - (drivers) Landon Propes disabled the keyboard before running self test to fix test failure when pressing keys at boot

 ## System Improvements

 - (sys) bjorn3 implemented `fsize` and `ftruncate` in shared memory to help Wayland
-- (sys) bjorn3 implemented the support for scheme removal from a namespace
+- (sys) bjorn3 completed the `mmap` implementation to fix a crash in Wayland applications when they resize the shared memory pool
 - (sys) bjorn3 moved the bootloader, kernel, and `initfs` directories to `/usr/lib/boot` to allow the bootloader to be updated from the package manager in the future
 - (sys) bjorn3 moved the `root` user directory to `/home/root`
 - (sys) bjorn3 enabled synchronous logging to the kernel debug log in `logd` to keep logging working when the graphics driver crashes
 - (sys) bjorn3 did some fixes in shared memory to help Wayland
 - (sys) bjorn3 fixed some code warnings
-- (sys) Philipp Bartsch implemented hardware-based randomness source in ARM64 random number generation
 - (sys) Wildan Mubarok updated `uutils` version to 0.7
 - (sys) Landon Propes replaced the Redox `uname` implementation with the `uutils` implementation
 - (sys) auronandace unified the version management of more libraries